 What is fintech?
 Payments

 Payments are one of the fastest-growing subsectors of the fintech market.
 This area encompasses mobile apps that facilitate quicker, easier and more flexible platforms for exchanging funds.
-It also entails other internet-based platforms that enable the payment process.
+It also entails other internet-based platforms that enable the mobile payment process.

 “Leading players in payments and lending will continue to emerge in the most mature markets, focusing their growth efforts on expanding the breadth of their product and service offerings,” reads the report.

-In 2016, TechCrunch anticipated that the next big trend in the payments sector will be efforts to embed transactional efficiency into platforms that currently don’t support sophisticated payments systems — think of big social media sites like LinkedIn (NASDAQ:MSFT) and Pinterest.
+In 2016, TechCrunch anticipated that the next big trend in the payments sector would be efforts to embed transactional efficiency into platforms that currently don’t support sophisticated payment systems — think of big social media sites like Pinterest (NYSE:PINS) and LinkedIn, whose parent company is Microsoft (NASDAQ:MSFT).

 What is fintech?
 Cryptocurrencies

 Overall, the fintech market is a dynamic, multidimensional place.
 It’s difficult to place parameters on this market, because new technologies are continually expanding, disrupting and transforming the space.

 This is an updated version of an article originally published by the Investing News Network in 2016.

-Don’t forget to follow us @INN_Technology for real-time news updates.
+Don’t forget to follow us @INN_Technology for real-time news updates!

-Securities Disclosure: I, Bala Yogesh, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.